Book Editing Services | Book Editor | Freelance Proofreader

 To publish your book on Amazon Kindle Direct (KDP) is free, so if you would like to know how to self-publish your book on Amazon, both ebooks and paperbacks, here is a step-by-step guide for one of the most common and popular ways to self-publish, via Amazon Kindle Direct Publishing (KDP).

+Firstly, congratulations on finishing your book.
+As a freelance proofreader and editor at Book Editing Services, I have worked with many authors over the years who have shared their experiences, so I know how much time and effort it has taken to get you here.
 Nowadays, there are many aspiring authors with great ideas for books of all kinds.
 However, not all writers are confident enough to pitch their work to big (or small) publishers, or want to wait months to see if it is accepted, or risk receiving no reply at all — the rejection.
+Having researched all avenues for self-publishing, you’ve decided that Amazon self-publishing is the best channel and platform for your book.
+So this article shows How to Self-Publish on Amazon Kindle Direct Publishing for both ebooks and printed paperback copies. |

 As Kindle boasts the world’s largest in-built audience who purchase books based on genre, title and reviews, rather than publisher, your potential audience reach is huge.
 Unhampered by the lack of a traditional publisher or distributor, it’s a level playing field limited only by how much time and passion you put into promoting it.
 The best ways to publicise your book can be found via the article links under the Marketing and Promotion section on my Self-Publishing Resources page.
 In the meantime, here’s a step-by-step guide to self-publishing on Amazon Kindle.
 One step at a time.